ilyasergey/YSC2229/source/week-03b_recursive_complexity.rst

    if n <= 0 then 1
    else n * (factorial (n - 1))

-Assume its complexity i the number of multiplications (taken as the most expensive operations) it performs for a number ``n`` (so ``n`` will also serve as the "size" of the problem).
+Assume its complexity is the number of multiplications (taken as the most expensive operations) it performs for a number ``n`` (so ``n`` will also serve as the "size" of the problem).
 We can write the relation on factorial's complexity :math:`F(n)` using the following